The State of Cybersecurity panel at the 2013 session, with Michael Busselen, DaveDeWalt, Howard Schmidt and Deirdre Mulligan

 Since 1952, The Seminar’s annual gathering has offered Seminarians an opportunity to understand issues of major consequence to the institutions they serve and to foster community among professionals with common interests and responsibilities.

-Each year, The Seminar Committee designs an eclectic program that provides a broad perspective on the major trends and issues impacting Seminarians’ organizations and Seminarians themselves.
-The Seminar program is not about the practice of communications, focusing instead on topics such as technology, economics, health care, the environment, and more.
+Each year, The Seminar Committee designs a program that provides a broad perspective on the major trends and issues impacting Seminarians’ organizations and Seminarians themselves.
+The Seminar program is not about the practice of communications, focusing instead on issues and trends in technology, economics, health care, the environment, and more.

 During the year, Seminarians also interact as an informal network for the exchange of ideas, fellowship, information and best practices.
 In fact, when fellow Seminarians contact each other, we make it a point to get back to each other within 24 hours.
 The relationships created among leaders within The Seminar truly last a lifetime.